section-engineering-education/engineering-education/content/articles/implementing-holistic-tracking-using-python/index.md

   - url: /engineering-education/implementing-holistic-tracking-using-python/hero.png
     alt: full-body pose estimation example image
 ---
-In this tutorial, we will take a look at full-body pose estimation using MediaPipe holistic.
+This tutorial will discuss full-body pose estimation using MediaPipe holistic.
 The model will detect all the facial landmarks within the face, hands, and poses from our body.
 <!--more-->

 ### Prerequisites